1.5 Value of radical creativity

 People sometimes need support to deal with the emotional challenges involved in radical creativity.

-Petrou and Jongerling (2022) examined the COVID-19 crisis as a contextual factor that activated employees’ creative thinking.
+Researchers Petrou and Jongerling6 examined the COVID-19 crisis as a contextual factor that activated employees’ creative thinking.
 They examined creativity as a personal strategy to deal with the crisis and distinguished between incremental creativity (minor modifications to current practices) and radical creativity (major departures from current practices).
 They found that employees who responded with incremental creativity experienced lower exhaustion and positive changes in performance throughout the pandemic.
 By contrast, the radically creative individuals reported increased task performance as well as adaptation to changes and learning.
 They didn’t observe any effect on well-being.

 Society needs people who are willing to take radically creative actions and prioritise progress and the greater good of society.
 Radical creativity is necessary to create disruptive and innovative products and enterprises that enable social welfare in a dynamic environment.
 Organizations must therefore support the well-being of radically creative individuals and provide conditions and resources to enable radical creativity.